Academic Regulations

 Voluntary leaves are granted for a period of one to four semesters.
 Students should be in good academic standing at the time of the leave, and should be able to complete their degree in a total of eight semesters.

 When a leave begins after a term is in session, the student’s transcript will reflect the action of withdrawal and the date of withdrawal.
-If the date of withdrawal for a personal leave is on or before the Columbia College withdrawal deadline (noted on the academic calendar), the student’s transcript will not reflect the individual courses attempted during the term.
+If the date of withdrawal for a personal leave is on or before the Columbia College withdrawal deadline (November 14 for Fall 2024 and March 27 for Spring 2025), the student’s transcript will not reflect the individual courses attempted during the term.

 Normally, if a voluntary leave of absence begins after the Columbia College withdrawal deadline, the student’s transcript will include all courses attempted, with each course receiving a mark of W (indicating authorized withdrawal).
 In certain circumstances, a student may qualify for an Incomplete for a course, and the remaining work for the course would have to be completed by the end of the Change of Program period of the semester in which the student returns to Columbia.
 If the Incomplete is not completed by that time, the contingency grade or a W will be inserted as the final grade.